timo-reymann/poc-custom-devtools-api/README.md

 Proof of Concept - Generic dev tools
 ===

+> :warning: DISCLAIMER: This is a very minimal proof of concept, with **no error handling or tests** at all.
+>
+> It is a pure evaluation for now.
+Feel free to reuse this work for other projects.

 This repository contains a proof of concept for registering devtools directly from the running application in the browser.